Kinship counseling Collective

 Who Comes to Us for Mindfulness & Stress Reduction Therapy

-Mindfulness and stress reduction therapy in California at Mindfulness and stress reduction therapy in California at Kinship serves people who are tired of being told to just breathe — and are ready for something that actually works.
+Somatic and mindfulness therapy at Kinship serves people who are tired of being told to just breathe — and are ready for something that actually works.

 You might be someone whose stress has become chronic.
 It's not one hard week — it's been years of running on empty, holding everything together, never fully exhaling.
 Your body has forgotten what rest feels like.